sdilts/cl-bindgen/README.md

 + `UnderscoreMangler` : Converts underscores to dashes.
 + `ConstantMangler` : Converts a string to follow Common Lisp's constant style recomendation.
-+ `KeywordMangler` : Adds a `:` to the begining of a string to make it a symbol.
++ `KeywordMangler` : Adds a `:` to the beginning of a string to make it a symbol.
-   Doesn't perfom any action if the string has a package prefix.
+   Doesn't perform any action if the string has a package prefix.
 + `RegexSubMangler` : Substitutes the substring matched by a regex with the given string.

 #### Mangler Interface